 Conkles Hollow Nature Preserve offers an ample parking lot and restrooms.
 Keep in mind this trail is NOT pet-friendly.

 Conkles Hollow Rim Trail – This is a more adventurous trail; therefore, use extreme caution as it circles the tops of the cliffs of the gorge.
 While the trail rewards hikers with outstanding views, this 2.5-mile hike is quite strenuous.
+In 2026, the west rim of the trail will be undergoing improvements and closed for two months (Jan-March).

 Check out our complete guide to the Rock House Trail.

 The most popular hike in Hocking Hills is to Old Man’s Cave.
 Many hikers choose to begin their Hocking Hills quest here because it is home to the Hocking Hills Visitor Center and a trailhead to various trails, including the Grandma Gatewood Trail.
-This trail connects three popular areas of the park; Old Man’s Cave, Cedar Falls, and Ash Cave.
+This trail connects three popular areas of the park: Old Man’s Cave, Cedar Falls, and Ash Cave.

-Old Man’s Cave Trail is a 0.6-mile out and back trail.
+Old Man’s Cave Trail is a 0.6-mile out-and-back trail.
 It can be very crowded at times.
 The trail will take hikers to the cave through the gorge and along Old Man’s Creek.

 A beautiful waterfall hike is to Cedar Falls.
 The trail is relatively easy, which increases its popularity.
-Narrow passageways can make this out and back trail a little challenging, especially during peak season, as more hikers try to navigate these problematic areas.
+Narrow passageways can make this out-and-back trail a little challenging, especially during peak season, as more hikers try to navigate these problematic areas.

 The waterfalls are beautiful, with the flow varying depending on recent rainfall.
 During winter months, the trail does get icy so use caution.
 Cedar Falls is a pet-friendly trail, so long as dogs are on a leash.